ShyanJMC/BlackOS/README.md

 # BlackOS
-A Linux From Scratch system designed for ARMv8 Systems On a Chip.
+A Linux From Scratch system designed for ARMv8 System On a Chip (as know as; SOC).

 # Copyright
 Designed and build it by ShyanJMC (Joaquin Manuel Crespo). <br>